About Texas Car InsuranceClick for a Free Consultation

 - Business use exclusion – does not provide coverage if the vehicles used for business purposes at the time of the accident.

 There are many other exclusions and one should read their policy closely or sit down with their insurance agent and go over your policy at the time of purchase or renewal.
+If an excluded driver is in a wreck, the insurance coverage will not cover the liability coverage.

 It is much better to spend 15 minutes with your agent than end up with a large bill you are not planning on paying because you do not have the coverage you thought you did.